NYPL/sfr-bookfinder-front-end/README.md

+# Deprecated

+As of April 1, 2025, the Digital Research Books (DRB) frontend code has been moved into https://github.com/NYPL/drb-etl-pipeline to create a frontend-backend monorepo.
+All future updates to the web application should be made there.

+Pull request for reference: https://github.com/NYPL/drb-etl-pipeline/pull/645

+This repository is now archived and will no longer receive updates.

-# Digital Research Books Frontend
+## Digital Research Books Frontend

 [![GitHub version](https://badge.fury.io/gh/NYPL%2Fsfr-bookfinder-front-end.svg)](https://badge.fury.io/gh/NYPL%2Fsfr-bookfinder-front-end)